Undergraduate Admission FAQ

 What percentage of students are employed after graduation?

-6 months after graduation, 90% of 2019 graduates were employed, accepted to graduate school, volunteering full time, or in the military.
+6 months after graduation, 91% of 2023 graduates were employed, accepted to graduate school, volunteering full time, or in the military.
 For a complete breakdown of graduate outcomes, check out the Success After Seaver page.

 Where do Seaver graduates work?

-Recent Pepperdine grads have gone on to work for companies including: Amgen, AT&T, the Academy of Country Music, Boeing, Bill and Melinda Gates Foundation, Creative Artists Agency, Capital One, Deloitte, Disney, DreamWorks Animation, Ernst & Young, ESPN, Facebook, Fidelity Investments, Four Seasons, Fox, the Gary Sinise Foundation, Goldman Sachs, Google, Hughes Research Lab, International Justice Mission, Kaiser Permanente, Live Nation, Mattel, Morgan Stanley, National Institute of Health, NBC Universal, Nordstrom, Oracle, Oprah Winfrey Network, Peace Corps, Sony, Target, Teach for America, Twitter, Wells Fargo, Zappos, and many more.
+Recent Pepperdine grads have gone on to work for companies including: Amgen, AT&T, the Academy of Country Music, Boeing, Bill and Melinda Gates Foundation, Creative Artists Agency, Capital One, Deloitte, Disney, DreamWorks Animation, Ernst & Young, ESPN, Fidelity Investments, Four Seasons, Fox, the Gary Sinise Foundation, Goldman Sachs, Google, Hughes Research Lab, International Justice Mission, Kaiser Permanente, Live Nation, Mattel, Meta, Morgan Stanley, National Institute of Health, NBC Universal, Nordstrom, Oracle, Oprah Winfrey Network, Peace Corps, Sony, Target, Teach for America, Wells Fargo, Zappos, and many more.

 How many Pepperdine students are accepted to graduate school?

-90% of Pepperdine students that applied in 2020 were admitted to graduate school.
+76% of Pepperdine students that applied in 2022 were admitted to graduate school.
 There was an 89% medical school acceptance rate and a close to 100% acceptance rate into dental, physical therapy, physician assistant, and veterinary school.

 How does Pepperdine prepare students for their careers?